 It’s like a little birdie-woodstock in the spring!
 Music and free love flies right into the house.
 We’re skilled at netting hummers from the kitchen skylight.

 Stuff can be both nurturing and burdensome.
 Jim and I go through a grueling dialogue every time we need (or want) to assimilate or re-purpose an old item or buy new items to formulate our combined vision of life on-the-road together in Beauty and The Beast.

 Every day for the last year-and-a-half has been a prize fight match between our rational needs and our emotional needs – and both are determined to win.

 Yep, we’re greenhorns like that.

-It’s a cooling rack, a drying rack, a work surface … Did this thing come from Krypton?
-The pics do most of the explaining but if I may, this remarkable gizmo is so highly functional it seems to expand our kitchen space.
-Its strong and rolls up effortlessly for easy storage.
 The Surpahs rack comes in three colors – green, almond and warm gray.
 All three colors would work, but we chose warm gray to tie in with the lone grey features on our Dometic refrigerator.
-We couldn’t be more pleased with this rack.
-It seems to be designed exclusively for our trailer!

-We’ve re-purposed our Elfa system that we bought twenty-seven years ago.
-Even with heavy daily use for almost three decades (we bought this product in 1989) and through the stress of several moves, Elfa has proven itself.
+We’ve re-purposed our wire drawer system that we bought twenty-seven years ago.
+Even with heavy daily use for almost three decades (we bought this product in 1989) and through the stress of several moves, it has proven itself.